xuyixuan1999/CCM-stainGAN/README.md

   **Note:** access code for `Baidu Disk` is `ccm1`.

-- Split the images into tiles
+- Split the images into tiles.

-- Place the training MPM tiles to `/CCM-stainGAN/dataset/trian/A/` and the H&E tiles to `/CCM-stainGAN/dataset/trian/B/`
+- Place the training MPM tiles to `/CCM-stainGAN/dataset/trian/A/` and the H&E tiles to `/CCM-stainGAN/dataset/trian/B/`.

-- Place the training MPM category tiles to `/CCM-stainGAN/dataset/trian/cls_A`  and the H&E  category tiles to `/CCM-stainGAN/dataset/trian/cls_B`
+- Place the training MPM category tiles to `/CCM-stainGAN/dataset/trian/cls_A`  and the H&E  category tiles to `/CCM-stainGAN/dataset/trian/cls_B` .

-- Place the testing MPM tiles to `/CCM-stainGAN/dataset/test/A/` and the H&E tiles to `/CCM-stainGAN/dataset/test/B/`
+- Place the testing MPM tiles to `/CCM-stainGAN/dataset/test/A/` and the H&E tiles to `/CCM-stainGAN/dataset/test/B/`.

 - Then this repo is collected as the following form: